-Version 1.9 is now out!
-In this update we give you more button design options and the ability to add SVG icons to them.
+The good ol’ button is even better with more button design options and the ability to add SVG icons.

 1,400+ Button SVG Icons